-- Take the motorcycle off of the rear wheel stand. (\ p.
-76) - Check the chain tension. (\ p.
-83)
+- Take the motorcycle off of the rear wheel stand. ( p.
+77) - Check the chain tension. (🕮 p.
+84) - Take the motorcycle off of the rear wheel stand. (

 13.5 Checking the rear hub rubber dampers 🔌

 The engine power is transmitted from the rear sprocket to the rear wheel via 6 rubber dampers.
 They eventually wear out during operation.
 If the rubber dampers are not changed in time, the rear sprocket carrier and the rear hub will be damaged.